SimoSultan/ca-assignments/t2a1/README.md

 Cloudfare does this with their new *(Gen X)* servers which are deployed across major US cities, and soon to be worldwide *(as of February 2020)*.
 Compared to their previous *(Gen 9)* servers, *pictured below*, *(Gen X)* processes 36% more requests while substantially more cosft-effective.
 [6]

+Cloudfare uses these servers to handle the load of DDoD attacks and also to mask Fiverr's IP Address.

 ![Cloudfare Gen 9 Server](img/cloudfare_gen_9.png)
-*Figure above: Cloudfare's Gen 9 Server*
+*Figure above: Cloudfare's Gen 9 Server*.

-![Cloudfare Gen X Server](img/cloudfare_gen_x_server.jpg) *Figure above: Cloudfare's newest Gen X Server*
+![Cloudfare Gen X Server](img/cloudfare_gen_x_server.jpg) *Figure above: Cloudfare's newest Gen X Server*.

 <br>

 ### **c) Interaction of Technologies**

 After exploring further, [w3techs | sites](https://w3techs.com/sites) was brought to my attention which gave more insight into Fiverr' tech stack.
 From here, it was seen that PHP and Ruby is used as the server-side languages and JavaScript as client-side.
 This makes me believe that Rails (alongside PHP) was used in combination with React and jQuery to build the majority of site.
-Maybe PHP was used to interact with one of the databases MySQL or MongoDB, and Rails the other [4].
-Further estimates;
+[4].
+Further estimates about their tech stack;
 - HTML and Sass for the layouts/views
 - Android SDK for the Android app
 - Objective-C for the iOS app